Talks 'intensify' on bringing US back to Iran nuclear deal

-The talks began in early April and Russian delegate Mikhail Ulyanov tweeted following Friday's meeting that “the participants agreed on the need to intensify the process.”
+The talks began in Austria in early April.
+Russian delegate Mikhail Ulyanov tweeted following Friday's meeting that “the participants agreed on the need to intensify the process.”

 “The delegations seem to be ready to stay in Vienna as long as necessary to achieve the goal,” he wrote.